Brazilian fatally stabs girlfriend, shoots 3 dead at church

-RIO DE JANEIRO (AP) - Authorities in Brazil say a man knifed his girlfriend to death in her home then went to a Baptist church and opened fire with a pistol, killing three more people.
+RIO DE JANEIRO (AP) - A man knifed his girlfriend to death in her home Tuesday, then went to a Baptist church and opened fire with a pistol, killing three more people, authorities said.

-The gunman was then shot and wounded by military police at the church in Paracatu in Minais Gerais state.
+The gunman was then shot and wounded by military police at the church in Paracatu in Minais Gerais state, officials said.
 He was reported in serious condition at a hospital late Tuesday.
-Authorities identified him as 39-year-old Rudson Aragao Guimaraes.
+Authorities identified him as Rudson Aragao Guimaraes, 39.

 The attack took place in the Bela Vista neighborhood of Paracatu, which is a city of 80,000 inhabitants.